Those of us who are frugal know deep in our bones that there are things we would never, ever pay for.

 Our mantra at Money Talks News is never to buy a brand-new car.
 We’re afraid to even look at them.
 Instead, we avoid the siren song of the latest models by plugging our ears and heading straight for the “gently used” area of the dealer lot.

-For more tips on getting a good deal on a car, even during a pandemic, read “This Is the Cheapest Place to Buy a Used Car.”
+For more tips on getting a good deal on a car, read “This Is the Cheapest Place to Buy a Used Car.”

 6. $5 coffee

 Ah, the latte factor.
 Countless financial experts insist you can slowly get rich simply by skipping that expensive daily trip to the coffee shop.

 This tip is lost on true frugalistas, however, because the very notion of darkening the door of our local Starbucks is a nonstarter anyway.
 We’ll make our coffee at home, thanks — and save a bundle.

 This is another item that separates the truly frugal souls from the wannabes.
 A 2020 analysis by DecisionData.org found that the average household cable package costs $217.42 per month.

 If you’re a cheapskate, we’ll wait a minute while you pick yourself up off the floor.

 Fortunately, you have plenty of options for cheaper — even free — entertainment.
 Budget-friendly streaming alternatives to cable include: